seejohnplay/ddd_elixir_stage1_umbrella/docs/implementation-notes.md

 Make sure you have the following installed:
 * elixir 1.4
-* phoenix 1.3 rc 2 __NOTA BENE:__ As of, 25 Jun 2017, the application requires the master branch of Phoenix.
+* phoenix 1.3 rc 2 __NOTA BENE:__ As of, 2 Jul 2017, the application requires the master branch of Phoenix.
 See below, in the building steps, on how to incorporate this version of Phoenix in the mix instructions (mix.exs).

 ### Generating this project.
 Skip these steps if you have retrieved the project from GitHub.